submariner-io/enhancements/submariner/globalnet-enhancement2-0.md

 destined to the globalIP of the Service to be redirected to the corresponding ClusterIP Service.

-In order to support connectivity from the Host Network to the remote services, Globalnet also annotates every node in the cluster with a unique globalIP.
+In order to support connectivity from the Host Network to the remote services, Globalnet also annotates every node in the cluster with a unique globalIP and this functionality will be preserved even in the new implementation.

 While this works fine for small clusters, where the number of Pods and Services are limited, for large clusters it poses scalability and performance issues as we would eventually run out of